-As at April 1, 2022, the Group has contract assets amounting to \$24,477,000.
-During the year, the significant increase (2023: increase) in the contract asset balances was due to increases from ongoing projects and commencement of new projects during the reporting period.
+As at April 1, 2023, the Group has contract assets amounting to \$46,499,000.
+During the year, the significant increase (2024 : increase) in the contract asset balances was due to increases from ongoing projects and commencement of new projects during the reporting period, partially offset with decrease due to billings made.

 Management always estimates the loss allowance on amounts due from customers at an amount equal to lifetime ECL, taking into account the historical default experience and the future prospects of the industry in which the customers operate.
 None of the amounts due from customers at the end of the reporting period is past due.
 As there was no historical credit loss experience by the Group, no loss allowance has been made.